KasperFranz/wtfm.io/manuscript/02-always-be-commenting.md

 ## A Brief History of Code Comments

 Believe it or not, code comments used to be handwritten or typed notes that accompanied hard-copy coder sheets and punch cards in early decades of the computing industry.
-These comment cards—acting exactly as one would expect—were ignored when fed into the compiler, but provided context to the code in the same way comments are used today.
+These comment cards—acting exactly as one would expect—were ignored by the compiler, but provided context to the code in the same way comments are used today.
+While the utility of writing notes within a pile of 500+ hand-punched cards is immediately obvious, the ability to explain how a piece of code works and what it does has carried its way through every major programming language since the 1950s.

 ## Commenting Is as Commenting Does